qt-kaneko/Shikiplayer/README.md

 - With Node: Run 'node build.mjs' or 'node build.mjs release'

 You need Node, NPM and TSC to be installed in your environment.

+> This repo is using [Build.js](https://github.com/qt-kaneko/Build.js), a smol build system.